 The same applies with respect to amounts receivable and payable under futures contracts sold for the account of the fund.
-The initial margins charged to the fund are included in the value of the fund, taking into account the gains and losses in valuation established on the day of trading.
+The initial margins charged to the fund are included in the value of the fund, taking into account the gains and losses in valuation established on the valuation date.